 ❌ Vague Language:

 "I'm a grocery store manager.
-Look at this customer feedback about our produce and give me some quick fixes that won't cost too much and will make customers happier soon."
+Look at this customer feedback about our produce and give me some quick fixes that won't cost too much and will make customers happier soon."✅ Specific Language:

 Start simple and iterate by testing and evaluating until desired accuracy and performance are achieved.